 Pediatric drug-drug interactions (DDIs) can be life threatening, and a plan for assessing the potential interactions should form part of every pediatric drug development program, according to the FDA.
-DDI studies are rarely performed in this population for ethical and practical reasons.
-This is where MIDD, in particular PBPK modeling can be invaluable, for assessing the potentially age-dependent DDI liability across the pediatric groups.
+PBPK modeling can be leveraged for both DDI factors related to the drug and also for the potentially age-dependent DDI liability across different pediatric age groups.

 FDA recently published a suggested "Integrate-Simulate-Optimize" workflow for applying MIDD (Figure 2).
 The understanding of the pathophysiology or the expression of the disease is the main driver for leveraging existing knowledge, as well as extrapolation of information from other populations (adults or other pediatric populations).
+We present case studies that demonstrate the application of PBPK modeling in each of the key areas shown below.